Blue Bottle Coffee: Hong Kong

 Image 2: Maps of 1855, 1940, and 2024, showing the site and the current location of the café in light pink (Google Images)

-At the Monocle store, I learned from an enthusiastic clerk about the brand’s decision to develop anchor stores around the world where they selling gift and travel items, clothing, and design objects.
+At the Monocle store, I learned from an enthusiastic clerk about the brand’s decision to develop anchor stores around the world where they sell gifts and travel items, clothing, and design objects.
 As the clerk seemed to be a history enthusiast about his native city, I also learned about the neighborhood and the presence of the early settlement of the St. Francis Canossian Sisters that included a church, hospital, yard, cemetery, and orphanage.
 This long gone ‘campus’ was situated at the coffee shop’s location and had extended up the hill.

 At the time of the early settlement on this site by the St. Francis congregation, the neighborhood of Wan Chai (meaning cove in Cantonese, deriving from the original outline of the coast) was considered a hillside slum, and “In order to teach and care for the moral welfare of the many poor children who lived in Wan Chai, in 1869, Canossian Sisters took a house to provide proper education with an emphasis on moral growth and self-respect to the poor and needy. …”